Table of Contents

 Phishing is the most common way to steal passwords, but passwordless solutions can be phished too.
 Hackers can send users an email or text link that trick them into visiting a man-in-the-middle website, which can capture everything even after logging in with a passwordless authentication token.

-Is passwordless tech more cost effective?
+Is passwordless authentication more cost effective?

 Over a long period, it’s possible removing passwords could reduce costs.
 Especially in organizations that had weak policies and were experiencing many breaches and a steady stream of helpdesk calls and resets.
 But going passwordless isn’t a new idea, so why haven’t more businesses taken the plunge?
 The simple answer is it isn’t financially feasible in the short term for many organizations – yet.